paulashford/macsmaf_nf/README.md

-# MACSMAF_networks
+# macsmaf-csr-modules
-Network analysis scripts and relevant small datasets
+## 2023

+Code used by Orengo group for functional module analysis of CSR relevant networks in the MACSMAF project.